Published by Blue Grid Media • Updated for 2026 • 19 min read

-The difference between businesses that run LSA profitably and those that do not often comes down to something unsexy: how consistently they dispute bad leads.
-Most contractors never dispute at all.
-They look at the charge, shake their head, and move on.
-That passivity costs the average LSA advertiser hundreds of dollars per quarter in charges they could have recovered.
+Sound familiar?
+Yeah, we hear this from contractors every single week.
+The frustrating part is not that bad leads happen.
+It is that most contractors never do anything about them.
+They see the charge, shake their head, mutter something unrepeatable, and move on.
+That passivity costs the average LSA advertiser hundreds of dollars per quarter in charges they could have gotten back.

-To make matters more complicated, Google overhauled the entire dispute system in July 2024.
-The manual dispute button is gone.
-The process now runs through an AI-driven lead rating system that works differently than what most guides still describe.
-If you are following outdated advice, you are likely missing credits you are entitled to.
+To make it even more fun, Google completely overhauled the dispute system in July 2024.
+The old dispute button?
+Gone.
+The process now runs through an AI-driven lead rating system that works nothing like what most guides still describe.
+So if you are following advice from 2023, you are probably missing credits you are entitled to.

-This guide covers exactly how the new system works, what types of leads qualify for credits, what does not qualify (this trips up a lot of businesses), and a step-by-step process for recovering every dollar you are owed.
-Whether you manage your own LSA or work with an agency, understanding disputes is one of the highest-ROI activities in your entire ad account.
+This guide breaks down exactly how the new system works, what types of leads qualify for credits, what does NOT qualify (this one trips up a lot of businesses), and a step-by-step process for getting every dollar back that you are owed.
+Whether you manage your own LSA or work with an agency, understanding disputes is one of the highest-ROI things you can do with your ad account.
+Fifteen minutes a week can put hundreds of dollars back in your pocket.

 How the LSA Automated Credit System Works